DRZDONG/Blog4U/README.md

 # Blog4U Blog App

-**Blog4U Blog App** is a web application developed with best applications of RESTful Routing using Node.JS, Express.JS, Embedded JavaScript (EJS), MongoDB and more.
-It is made while pursuing The Web Developer Bootcamp on Udemy.
+**Blog4U Blog App** is a web application developed with best applications of RESTful Routing using Node.JS, Express.JS, Embedded JavaScript (EJS) and more.
+It is made while pursuing [The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) course on [Udemy](https://www.udemy.com/).
 This 40+ hour course covers HTML, CSS, Javascript, Node, Express, MongoDB, Git, and a bunch of other smaller topics along the way.

 ### RESTful Routes: